 Anyone or a family member of the individual who has experienced severe side effects such as osteoporosis, kidney failure, or broken bones while using Truvada may file a lawsuit against Gilead.Are most defective drug claims class action lawsuits?

-Many people who have been injured by Truvada usually wonder if the claim will fall under a class action lawsuit which often results in small compensation.
-Truvada lawsuits will likely be merged as multi-district litigation (MDL) where each plaintiff receives a settlement based on his or her damages and injuries incurred by Truvada.What is the fee for filing a Truvada lawsuit?
+Many people injured by Truvada usually wonder if the claim falls under a class action lawsuit, often resulting in small compensation.
+Truvada lawsuits will likely be merged as multi-district litigation (MDL), where each plaintiff receives a settlement based on his or her damages and injuries incurred by Truvada.What is the fee for filing a Truvada lawsuit?

-Most attorneys work on a contingency basis, which means that there are no upfront fees.
+Most attorneys work on a contingency basis, meaning there are no upfront fees.
 We only collect a legal fee if we win compensation for your case.When should I file a Truvada lawsuit?

 It's better to file a lawsuit sooner than later since California law has statutes of limitations that could prohibit you from filing if you wait too long.
 The statute of limitations in California to file a personal injury case is two years.
 Most people who have used Truvada in HIV treatment will likely fall within these time limits if they contact a Truvada injury lawyer soon.San Francisco Truvada Injury Lawyer

-I’m Ed Smith, a San Francisco Truvada Injury Lawyer.
 Truvada and other TDF-based drugs have been found to cause osteoporosis, broken bones, or kidney problems.
 Those who have suffered from these severe side effects may be eligible for compensation.
 If you or a loved one has been taking Truvada and is experiencing adverse effects, you'll need the guidance of an experienced Truvada lawyer.
-Call me for free friendly advice at (415) 805-7284 or (800) 404-5400.
+Call our law firm for free friendly advice at (415) 805-7284 or (800) 404-5400.